seahorn/sea-dsa/README.md

 ### Integration in other C++ projects (for users) ##

-`TeaDsa` contains two directories: `include` and `src`.
-Since `TeaDsa` analyzes LLVM bitcode, LLVM header files and libraries must be accessible when building with `TeaDsa`.
+`SeaDsa` contains two directories: `include` and `src`.
+Since `SeaDsa` analyzes LLVM bitcode, LLVM header files and libraries must be accessible when building with `SeaDsa`.

 If your project uses `cmake` then you just need to add in your project's `CMakeLists.txt`: